Latinx

+Latinx is an English neologism used to refer to people with Latin American cultural or ethnic identity in the United States.
+The term aims to be a gender-neutral alternative to Latino and Latina by replacing the masculine -o and feminine -a ending with the -x suffix.
+The plural for Latinx is Latinxs or Latinxes.
+The term was first seen online around 2004; it has since been used in social media by activists, students, and academics who seek to advocate for non-binary and genderqueer individuals.
+Related gender-neutral neologisms include Xicanx or Chicanx as a derivative of Chicano/Chicana.

+Latinx does not adhere to conventional grammatical gender rules in Spanish, is difficult to pronounce for Spanish speakers, and is criticized as showing disrespect towards the Spanish language as a whole.
+In Latin America, terms such as Latine and Latin@ have been used to indicate gender-neutrality; however, the Royal Spanish Academy style guide does not recognize gender-neutral language for the Spanish language as grammatically correct.
+In English, Latin without a suffix has been proposed as an alternative to Latinx.

-The term was first seen online around 2004.
-It has since been used in social media by activists, students, and academics who seek to advocate for non-binary and genderqueer individuals.
-Surveys of Hispanic and Latino Americans have found that the vast majority prefer other terms such as Hispanic and Latina/Latino to describe themselves, and that only 2–3% use Latinx.
-A 2020 Pew Research Center survey found that roughly three-quarters of U.S. Latinos were not aware of the term Latinx; of those aware of it, 33% (i.e., about 8% of all U.S. Latinos) said it should be used to describe their racial or ethnic group, while 65% said it should not.
+Reception of the term among Hispanic and Latino Americans has been overwhelmingly negative, and surveys have found that the vast majority prefer other terms such as Hispanic and Latina/Latino to describe themselves with only 2–3% using Latinx.
+A 2023 Pew Research Center survey found that roughly half of U.S. Hispanics were not aware of the term Latinx; of those aware of it, 75% said it should not be used to describe the Hispanic or Latino population, preferring instead the terms "Latino" and "Hispanic" by large margins.

-Critics say the term does not follow traditional grammar, is difficult to pronounce, and is disrespectful toward conventional Spanish; the Royal Spanish Academy style guide does not recognize the suffix -x.
-Both supporters and opponents have cited linguistic imperialism as a reason for supporting or opposing the use of the term.
-Democratic members of the Black and Puerto Rican caucuses introduced legislation to ban its use in government documents, citing cultural appropriation by Americanizers who disfigure the Spanish language.

 Usage and pronunciation

-Latinx is a term for a group identity used to describe individuals in the United States who have Latin American roots.
-Other names for this social category include Hispanic, Latino, Latina/o, Latine, and Latin@.
-Another term is simply "Latin", which by itself is of a neutral gender, and can be stated in the plural as "Latins".
-Latinx is used as an alternative to the gender binary inherent to formulations such as Latina/o and Latin@, and is used by and for anyone of Latin-American descent who do not identify as either male or female, or more broadly as a gender-neutral term for such.
+Latinx as a group identity term denotes individuals in the United States who have Latin American roots.
+Other terms for this specific social category include Hispanic, Latino, Latina, Latine, and Latin@ (combining the letters "a" and "o" into the character @).
+Yet another term is simply "Latin", a gender-neutral alternative, and can be stated in the plural as Latin peoples.
+Latinx is used as an alternative to the gender binary inherent to formulations such as Latina/o and Latin@, and is used by and for anyone of Latin-American descent who does not identify as either male or female, or more broadly as a gender-neutral term for such.

 Pronunciations of Latinx documented in dictionaries include /ləˈtiːnɛks, læ-, lɑː-, -nəks, ˈlætɪnɛks/ lə-TEE-neks-,_-la(h)--,_--nəks-,_-LAT-in-eks.
 Other variants respelled ad hoc as "Latins", "La-tinks", or "Latin-equis" have been reported.
 Editors at Merriam-Webster write that "more than likely, there was little consideration for how [Latinx] was supposed to be pronounced when it was created."